|Bad Swordsmanship, As Illustrated by Book Covers

 Body mechanics dictate that a sword blow will tend to go in the direction that your leading foot is pointing, and it will be able to deliver the most force in that direction.
 Looking at the target you’re planning to hit is also helpful.

 In what direction is this guy even supposed to be swinging?
 The cover cuts off his feet, but on the spine of the book you can see that his right foot is pointing towards his sword.
+Pick up a sword and try cutting towards your own heel.
+Just try it.

 The Elizabethan swordsman George Silver coined the expression True Time.
 It means that, as a rule, your weapon should arrive at the fight before your face does.
 Stage fighting usually reverses this timing in order to give actors a longer opportunity to make emotional grimaces as they fight and so they can telegraph the impending blow.
 This timing allows the audience to follow the action and the recipient of the blow to react safely.
 Real swordsmen didn’t want their opponents to react safely: they wanted to them to get hurt.